Felix Rosenqvist: Arrow McLaren (2020–2023)

-He stayed with McLaren for 2022, and picked up his first podium with the team at Toronto.
+Rosenqvist stayed with McLaren for 2022, and picked up his first podium with the team at Toronto.
 It was announced in September that he would also be driving for the team in 2023.
 Rosenqvist picked up three pole positions on the season at Texas, the IMS Road Course, and Laguna Seca.
-However he was again unable to pick up a race win for Arrow McLaren, with his best finish on the season being second at Portland.
+However, he was again unable to pick up a race win for Arrow McLaren, with his best finish on the season being second at Portland.